diogoaurelio/schedoscopeWiki/Test-Framework.md

       }
     }

-A requirement for this to work is that the minicluster uses some specific ports; these have to be defined in a file called `minicluster.properties` on your project classpath; we recommend to place it at `src/test/resources/minicluster.properties` with the following content:
+A requirement for this to work is that the minicluster can use some specific ports; these have to be defined in a file called `minicluster.properties` on your project classpath; we recommend to place it at `src/test/resources/minicluster.properties` with the following content:

     hadoop.namenode.port=9000
     hive.server.port=10000
     hive.metastore.port=30000

-This configuration is picked up by the minicluster.